Auxilius of Ireland: Later perspective

 The first documentary evidence that exists is an entry in the Irish Annals recording the arrival of St. Sechnall and his brother St. Auxilius "to help St. Patrick".
 Auxilius seems to have been important in the early Irish Christian church as there is a reference to a Synod of Bishops held in 448 or 450, headed up by Patrick, Auxilius and Iserninus.
 This would suggest that he had some special eminence or authority among the bishops, for the laws made there would have been binding on the whole Irish church at the time.

 He has also been called a brother of Seachnaill.
 However, historians have suggested that the connection of Secundinus with St Patrick was a later tradition invented by Armagh historians in favour of their patron saint and that Secundinus is more likely to have been a separate missionary, possibly a companion of Palladius.
 There is a general consensus among historians that Palladius established a mission in what is today County Meath.
 Auxilius and Secundinus were probably his assistants.
-Auxilius is called the founder of the church at Killashee (Co.
-Kildare), near Naas in northern Leinster; Killashee being derived from Kill (church) + Usaille.
+Auxilius is called the founder of the church at Killashee (County Kildare), near Naas in northern Leinster; Killashee being derived from Kill (church) + Usaille.

 Both the annals of Innisfallen and Clonmacnoise give 458 A.D as the date when this cleric died, but his date of death is also given as 454 or 455.